MARCH / APRIL 2017: BY JESSICA SANTULLI

 Romans 8:28: And we know that in all things God works for the good of those who love him, who have been called according to his purpose.

-ABOUT THE AUTHOR: Jessica Santulli is a university writing student with a passion for storytelling in all forms.
+ABOUT THE AUTHOR: Jessica Santulli is a graduate of Ramapo College with a passion for storytelling in all forms.
 She works in a library where she is surrounded by her favorite things: books, films, music, and people.
 On her free time she loves to run, hike, or just contemplate in nature.
 She credits God for any talents or abilities she possesses and hopes He is glorified through her life.
+Connect with her on her book blog, Librelephant.